 1. Visitor Management Systems

 Visitors can be tricky.
 Unlike employees, there typically isn’t an ample amount of time to run the appropriate citizenship, background, and/or security check for someone who is popping by your office.
-Which is why visitor management systems are an integral part of ITAR compliance.
+Which is why ITAR-compliant visitor management systems are an integral part of maintaining compliance.

 A visitor management system is your grandparent’s pen and paper visit logs.
 This system is an easy, secure and comprehensive solution to recording and maintaining a record of anyone who comes into your office or facility.
 The most compliance-friendly functions include: